 1. What Makes a Good Mortise Door Handle?

-A good mortise door handle is one that combines functionality, security, and design to meet both practical and aesthetic needs.
+A good mortise door handle combines functionality, security, and design to meet both practical and aesthetic needs.

 Durability is key, with handles made from high-quality materials like stainless steel or brass, ensuring long-lasting performance.